-Building a new dwelling, including constructing a new dwelling after razing an existing dwelling.

-Seeking a Site plan approval (as defined in the Lynnfield Zoning Bylaw).

-Seeking a Special Permit (as defined in G.L.c.40A, Sec 9, and in the Lynnfield Zoning Bylaw).

-Seeking a Subdivision approval.
+- Building a new dwelling, including constructing a new dwelling after razing an existing dwelling. - Seeking a Site Plan approval (as defined in the Lynnfield Zoning Bylaw). - Seeking a Special Permit (as defined in G.L.c.40A, Sec 9, and in the Lynnfield Zoning Bylaw). - Seeking a Subdivision approval. - Undertaking clearing, grading, or other site preparation work withing twelve (12) months prior to undertaking any of the above.

-3. Locating Protected Trees on your property
+3. Locating Protected Trees

-Any tree with a Diameter at Breast Height (DBH) of six inches (6") or larger or having an aggregate diameter of twelve inches (12") DBH or larger within the following Tree Borders is considered to be a Protected Tree.
-Table 1 depicts the location on the lot, or Tree Border, where trees 6" DBH or greater must be protected if retained or mitigated if removed.
+Any tree with a Diameter at Breast Height (DBH) of six inches (6") or larger or having an Aggregate Diameter of twelve inches (12") DBH or larger within the following Tree Borders is considered to be a Protected Tree.
+Table 1 depicts the location on the lot, or Tree Border, where trees 6" DBH or greater must be protected if retained, or mitigated if removed.